Clemapfel/jluna/docs/~manual.md

 0.5
 ```

-Because `box` and `unbox` are now defined and there is a corresponding Julia-side type for `RGBA`, all of `jluna`s other functionality is now also works with `RGBA`.
-This includes assigning proxies, casting proxies to `RGBA`, calling Julia-side functions with C++-side arguments, even using `RGBA` as value types for a `jluna` arrays, etc.
+Because `box` and `unbox` are now defined and there is a corresponding Julia-side type for `RGBA`, all of jlunas other functionality is now also works with `RGBA`.
+This includes assigning proxies, casting proxies to `RGBA`, calling Julia-side functions with C++-side arguments, even using `RGBA` as value types for a jluna arrays, etc.

 ### Manual Implementation